cilginc/cilginc.github.io/_posts/2025-06-19-TryHackMe-Ninja_Skills.md

 while IFS= read -r file; do
   if [ -f "$file" ]; then
+    # Count the lines and see if we have a winner
     line_count=$(wc -l < "$file")
     if [ "$line_count" -eq "$target_lines" ]; then
       echo "Match found: $file"